-TO JOIN THE MAILING LIST AND RECEIVE AN ENTRY PACK CLICK HERE.
+TO JOIN THE MAILING LIST FOR 2020 CLICK HERE.

 RNLI volunteer lifeboat crews provide a 24-hour rescue service in the UK and Ireland, and their seasonal lifeguards look after people on busy beaches.
 A Flood Rescue Team helps those affected by flooding.

 In Llandudno the service operates from a new lifeboat station near the Little Orme and all donations will go towards their training fund.
 We aim for our donors to be able to visit the station on Prologue Day in 2019, to learn more about the work they do at first hand.

 RNLI crews and lifeguards have saved over 142,200 lives since 1824.
 The organisation influences, supervises and educates people too.
 Community Safety teams explain the risks and share safety knowledge with anyone going out to sea or to the coast.
 And international teams work with like-minded organisations to help tackle drowning in communities at risk all around the world

 Competitors can provide a donation with their entry form.

 Our target each year is to raise as much as we can for a charity which supports the North Wales community.